 Learn more about how we are responding to the coronavirus pandemic in Niger.

 In 2018, we also responded to disease outbreaks and helped improve vaccination coverage, while increasing the assistance we provide to victims of violence and displacement, migrants, and host communities.
+Learn how you can best help in Niger and other countries.

 Responding to emergencies